One of the questions that crosses our tech desk at least weekly, is...

 In what other way can I improve the readability of the display?

 Optically bonding the cover glass to the front of the display doesn’t strictly speaking increase the viewing angle but it does improve appearance and readability in general.
 It eliminates the internal reflection between the glass layers in the display by eliminating internal reflection between the layers.
-This increases display contrast so that it can be read more easily even in bright conditions.
+This increases display contrast so that it can be read more easily even in bright conditions, particularly outdoor applications including marine, automotive, and signage systems.
 Even when switched off, an optically bonded display will appear black rather than a murky grey.

 Talk to us